 It’s not over for Anigen Final Secrets.
-I was recently reminded that this series had not yet been finished, and I have more to say to complete the explanation of this WYSIWYG method of working in 3D cel shading.
-In the next few weeks, I will complete the instructional videos on this method, beyond what was original show on my website.
-I will cover how the figures can be combines in realtime with a few different background methods and how it all can be put together.
+I was recently reminded that this series had not yet been finished, and I have more to say to complete the explanation of this WYSIWYG method of working on your 3D cel shaded anime movies.
+In the next few weeks, I will complete the instructional videos on this method, beyond what was originally shown on my website.
+I will cover how the figures can be combined in realtime with a few different background methods and how it all can be put together.
 The final product will then be available in the web store just like the original Anigen Bundle!

 I was having a discussion, recently, with a fine artist, here in Shanghai, about making a life from your own work.
 The idea that seemed to interest both of us was gaining the ability to earn one's living by their own hand, their own skill, and use one's time to do exactly what one wants to do.
 I actually know people who do this, some even in forms of art one would never expect could make such a life possible.
 I myself have done it.
 This makes me ask the question, what would you be willing to give up to make such a dream a reality?

 The artist I was talking to does oil paintings and exhibits them in local galleries for potential sale.
 This is apparently a very difficult prospect and one can go a long time without making any money.
 He seems to have little interest in commercial art, and he shouldn't need to have such an interest.
 The question here is about doing what one really wants to do, after all.